Sanjidh090/Moonshine-asr-bangla/README.md

 # Moonshine ASR Bangla

 Bangla ASR experimentation built around **UsefulSensors/moonshine-base** and a custom Bangla tokenizer + finetuning pipeline.
+# Until now,notebook is the only thing I have touched,,,copilot is for decoration, work ongoing
 ## Owner

 - Sanjid Hasan (`sanjidh090`)